mgalushka/django-financial-transactions/README.rst

         'financial_transactions',
     )

-2. Run `python manage.py syncdb` to create the Financial Transaction models.
+2. Run `python manage.py migrate` to create the Financial Transaction models.

 3. Start the development server and visit http://127.0.0.1:8000/admin/ to create an account (you'll need the Admin app enabled), choosing a transaction format for the account (currently only CommerzBank Giro and Commerzbank Mastercard csvs are supported, but I'll add forms as people need them.)